 - $210 / 4 weeks = $52.50/week

-The best way (and ONLY way) to accomplish this aggressive goal is to eat out of the kitchen as much as possible.
+The best way (and ONLY way) to accomplish this aggressive goal was to make cheap supper meals from what we already had in the kitchen as much as possible.

-If you take a look at what we currently have in our kitchen, you’d see that we have a lot of food.
-Much of it is what I call “random” food ingredients:
+After taking an inventory of our kitchen, you can see that we had a lot of food.
+Much of it is what I call “random” food ingredients that I typically keep in my real food stockpile:

 - barley